Chart Color Schemes

 Infrastructure

-Karnup has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally
+Karnup has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally

-AreaSearch has identified a total of 21 projects that are expected to impact the area significantly due to changes in local infrastructure, major projects, and planning initiatives.
-Among these key projects are The Gardens Estate - Lakelands, METRONET Karnup Station Precinct, Lakelands Residential Development Stage 3, and Lakelands Town Centre.
-The following list details those projects that are likely to be most relevant:.
+AreaSearch has identified a total of 21 projects that are expected to impact the area significantly due to their influence on local infrastructure, major developments, and planning initiatives.
+Among these key projects are The Gardens Estate - Lakelands, Lakelands Town Centre, METRONET Karnup Station Precinct, and Lakelands Residential Development Stage 3.
+A detailed list of these projects is provided below for further reference.

 Professional plan users can use the search below to filter and access additional projects.